anshulsingh6040/Matplotlib/README.md

 **Disadvantages :**
 1. Though line charts are easy to interpret but plotting two line charts over the same figure can make it difficult to compare the results.

+# Histograms

+To create a histogram, you need a continuous variable.
+Seldom histograms are used for discrete variables as well.
+Histograms are univariate i.e one requires only one variable to plot a histogram.

+A histogram is a bar plot where the axis representing the data variable is divided into a set of discrete bins and the count of observations falling within each bin is shown using the height of the corresponding bar.
+Histograms are also known as frequency distribution plots and it is a very common practice to use histograms to check the distribution of the feature or if the data is positively skewed or negatively skewed.

+**DRAWBACKS:**
+* Histograms are bin biased.
+You can change the number of bins in a histogram, but there is no optimal number of bins.
+Sometimes we use fewer bins and sometimes more, we cannot simply rely on the default bins on whichever software we wish to use to create a histogram.